 So here’s where I am not so enthusiastic.
 Unfortunately, it’s really easy to become a buyers agent.
 You might be surprised to find that you can get a license online within a week, then set up a home office and offer your services to property buyers without ever having worked in the industry.
-This really worries me, especially now, as the demand for buyers agents is on the increase, more people will be clambering over the ease in becoming qualified.
+When the licensing requirements in NSW were tightened a few years back, dodgy newcomers made use of a back-door shortcut via mutual recognition through licensing in less stringent jurisdictions.
+This really worries me, especially now, as the demand for buyers agents is on the increase, more inexperienced operators have popped up, many with great pitches to lure despondent buyers.
 That’s why it’s so important to know how to choose a good buyers agent.

 If you are thinking of using a buyers agent, I wholeheartedly encourage you to do so – and do your homework before signing an agreement.

 How to choose a good buyers agent – 12 questions to ask:

 - Appropriately licensed? (check the OFT in your state)

 - Who trained them? (have they been mentored?)

 - Who pays them? (are they exclusive or do they take vendor/developer kickbacks?)